petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 direct numerical simulation (DNS) dataset on
 Calkit downloaded from the
-[Johns Hopkins Turbulence Databases (JHTDB)](https://turbulence.pha.jhu.edu/), so we can simply import that with:
+[Johns Hopkins Turbulence Databases (JHTDB)](https://turbulence.pha.jhu.edu/), so we can simply import that with (after `cd`ing into the project directory):

 ```sh
 calkit import dataset \